ritujane78/eureka-api-gateway/README.md

-# API Gateway
+# API Gateway - Eureka

+## Versions
+- Java: 21
+- Spring Boot: 3.5.6
+- Spring Cloud: 2025.0.0
+-

-This is a Gateway for safely routing to APIs in ResourceServer, Photos and Albums microservices with authentication using oauth2.
+This is a Gateway for safely routing to APIs in EurekaResourceServer microservice with authentication using oauth2.

-This project has basic APIs which can only be accessed after proving authorized access token in the headers of the request URI.

 **Keycloak** authorization server is used to first generate a token from the credentials, then that code is exchanged with an access token which can further be used for APIs.